-To view or print the department's publications, go to our website and click on Reports and Legal Research then click on Publications.
+To view or print the department's publications, go to our website and click on Reports, Statistics and Legal Research from the main menu then click on Publications in the left side column.

 Leave the paper behind and e-file your Arizona extension request.